 - Find an Experienced Criminal Defense Lawyer

 Sex crimes involve illegal sexual activity against another person.
 As Kansas criminal defense attorney Trey Pettlon says, “Typically, what distinguishes a sex crime [from non-sexual offenses] is that the act is done for the sexual arousal of the offender or the attempted sexual arousal of the alleged victim.”

-The sexual activity could be illegal due to:
+Sexual activity may be illegal due to:

-- Coercion or violence
+- Coercion or violence.

 - When someone goes across state lines to meet up with a minor